top of page

 How is radon measured?

 There are various methods for measuring radon levels, all of which require specialized equipment.
 The most common format of radon measurements is a short-term measurement lasting less than 90 days.
 These short-term measurements require special closed-building conditions which must be followed to achieve valid results.
-Since radon levels change hourly and daily, 48 hours has been determined to be the minimum
+Since radon levels change hourly and daily, 48 hours has been determined to be the minimum time required to get a usable average.
+EPA recommends using a long-term measurement lasting 12 months to obtain the most accurate radon levels in a building.

 What unit is radon measured in?